github/docs/content/get-started/quickstart/hello-world.md

 ## Introduction

-{% data variables.product.product_name %} is a code hosting platform for version control and collaboration.
+GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

-This tutorial teaches you {% data variables.product.product_name %} essentials like repositories, branches, commits, and pull requests.
-You'll create your own Hello World repository and learn {% data variables.product.product_name %}'s pull request workflow, a popular way to create and review code.
+This tutorial teaches you GitHub essentials like repositories, branches, commits, and pull requests.
+You'll create your own Hello World repository and learn GitHub's pull request workflow, a popular way to create and review code.

 In this quickstart guide, you will:

 - Create and use a repository
 - Start and manage a new branch
-- Make changes to a file and push them to {% data variables.product.product_name %} as commits
+- Make changes to a file and push them to GitHub as commits
 - Open and merge a pull request

-To complete this tutorial, you need a [{% data variables.product.product_name %} account](http://github.com) and Internet access.
-You don't need to know how to code, use the command line, or install Git (the version control software that {% data variables.product.product_name %} is built on).
+To complete this tutorial, you need a [GitHub account](http://github.com) and Internet access.
+You don't need to know how to code, use the command line, or install Git (the version control software that GitHub is built on).
 If you have a question about any of the expressions used in this guide, head on over to the [glossary](/get-started/quickstart/github-glossary) to find out more about our terminology.

 ## Creating a repository

 A repository is usually used to organize a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets -- anything your project needs.
 Often, repositories include a README file, a file with information about your project.
 README files are written in the plain text Markdown language.
-You can use this [cheat sheet](https://www.markdownguide.org/cheat-sheet/) to get started with Markdown syntax. {% data variables.product.product_name %} lets you add a README file at the same time you create your new repository. {% data variables.product.product_name %} also offers other common options such as a license file, but you do not have to select any of them now.
+You can use this [cheat sheet](https://www.markdownguide.org/cheat-sheet/) to get started with Markdown syntax.
+GitHub lets you add a README file at the same time you create your new repository.
+GitHub also offers other common options such as a license file, but you do not have to select any of them now.

 Your `hello-world` repository can be a place where you store ideas, resources, or even share and discuss things with others.